ElianaWassermann/CVDataScience/ResearchExperienceDataScience.md

 ### Department of Applied Biology, University of Buenos Aires. [link](https://agro.uba.ar/departamentos/biologia)

-I accomplished a study of the metabolic profile of the soil microbiological population of Argentina´s Yungas using Community-level physiological profiles.
+I accomplished a study of the metabolic profile of soil microbiological populations of Argentina´s Yungas using Community-level physiological profiles.

 In this investigation, I used Principal Components Analysis and Multivariate Analysis of Variance to compare the utilization of different organic substrates by the microbial soil communities.
 I analyzed communities from soils under different agricultural use.